Where to donate to help victims of Turkey and Syria earthquakes

 Russia has also sent its rescue teams to both Turkey and Syria.

-The best way to help the two countries is by donating to the multiple NGOs that have launched their relief efforts on the ground in both countries.
+The best way to help the two countries is via donations to the multiple NGOs that have launched their relief efforts on the ground in both countries.

 Turkish Red Crescent